mrezabayat/iamsorush/content/posts/lu_decomposition.md

 …}
 ```

 The second method which users are interested is `SolveX` to get the solution.
 First we ask the decomposer to find P and compact LU.
-Then they along B are injected to XFinder.
+Then they along$B$are injected to XFinder.
 XFinder returns the solution.

 ``` c#
 public double[] SolveX()